Hives/st/README.md

 To be clear about the color settings:

-- This build will use gruvbox colors by default and as a fallback.
+- ~~This build will use gruvbox colors by default and as a fallback.~~
-- If there are Xresources colors defined, those will take priority.
+- ~~If there are Xresources colors defined, those will take priority.~~
-- But if `wal` has run in your session, its colors will take priority.
+- ~~But if `wal` has run in your session, its colors will take priority.~~

-Note that when you run `wal`, it will negate the transparency of existing windows, but new windows will continue with the previously defined transparency.
+~~Note that when you run `wal`, it will negate the transparency of existing windows, but new windows will continue with the previously defined transparency.~~

+Colours are Solarized, but with 50% desaturated bases.

 ## Contact